igncp/demos/README.md

     - Port components, pages and other utils
     - Resolve cases with `any`
     - Resolve cases with `@ts-ignore`
-1. [ ] Extract texts, dimensions, state
+1. [ ] Extra refactors:
+    - Extract texts, dimensions, state
+    - Rename variables and functions

 Some new examples may be added at the same time, especially when more progress is done